ClickedI/Roomba-Project/README.md

 ```
 sudo apt install ros-humble-twist-mux
 ```
 The Twist-mux tool multiplexes multiple twist topics into one singular output.
+>[!NOTE]
+>These steps should also be followed on your external computer as you will need to run Rviz (robot visualiser) on your computer as well.

-Create a Directory:
+Create a new directory:
 ```
 mkdir create3_ws
 ```